jfremond/jfremond/README.md

   <a href="https://git.io/streak-stats"><img src="https://streak-stats.demolab.com?user=jfremond&theme=dark"/></a>
 </p>

-- 🔭 I’m currently working on ft_containers.
-The goal of the project is to implement a few containers in C++98.
+- 🔭 I’m currently working on inception.
+The goal of the project is to broaden my knowledge of system administration by using Docker.
-- 🌱 I’m currently learning C and C++
+- 🌱 I’m currently learning Docker and C++
 - 📫 You can contact me via mail at jfremond@student.42.fr

 ## 🏆 A summary of my cursus 🏆